TrinityCore/tc-wiki/database/master/world/creature.md

 ### guid
 A unique identifier given to each creature to distinguish one creature from another.
 Two creatures can NOT have same GUID.
-If a new creature will be spawned it should be within the GUID range of the current expansion when creature was added first.
+If a new creature will be spawned it should be within the GUID range of the current expansion when creature was added first on retail.
-For example [Chromie](https://www.wowhead.com/npc=167032/chromie) is spawned within Orgrimmar and Stormwind, but was added in Shadowlands (9.x), so we would assign a GUID between 1050000 and 1249999.
+For example [Chromie](https://www.wowhead.com/npc=167032/chromie) is spawned in Orgrimmar and Stormwind, but was added in Shadowlands (9.x) on retail, so we would assign a GUID between 1050000 and 1249999.
 The GUID ranges are defined as followed:
 |                    Expansion | GUID range start | GUID range end |
 | ---------------------------- | ---------------- | -------------- |